mikael-ros/mikael-ros/tools.md

 #### RustRover

 ### Neovim
-I basically don't know how to use it, but I know how to save and exit!
+I have recently tried to use vim more often.
+I am no wizard, but I can cast some spells.

+### Android Studio
+I can comfortably create a basic app.
+Currently learning more for university.

 ---

 ## Basic tooling

 ### Git
-I know how to do the basics, but I'm not a wizard.
+I know how to do some things, but I'm not a wizard.

 ### Linux
 My main OS when doing productive things.
 I use arch btw, but I have also used Debian, Ubuntu and Linux Mint.
+These days I use CachyOS.
+I use Debian, Proxmox, and Ubuntu on my home server.

 ### Windows
 Grew up with it, know everything a Windows poweruser could know, but I don't program in it.
+Recently only using it for games that do not support Linux.

 ---